Wills, Trusts & Estates

 The client at the initial meeting should be prepared to give the attorney names and contact information of any person the client will be naming as a beneficiary or as a fiduciary in any of the client’s documents.

 After the initial meeting, the attorney will prepare the agreed-upon documents.
 The typical documents are (1) last will and testament, (2) durable power of attorney, (3) designation of health care surrogate, and (4) living will.
 In many cases, the attorney prepares a trust.
 In some cases, the attorney assists with filling out beneficiary forms, usually associated with IRAs and life insurance.
-During this process, the attorney may call the client one or more times to ask questions that come up while the attorney is drafting.
+During this process, the attorney may call the client one or more times to ask questions that arise while the attorney is drafting.
 Once the documents are finished, the attorney and the client will meet again to review and sign the documents.

 Regarding estate and trust administration: The firm represents personal representatives and trustees in the administration of estates and trusts.
 For example, if a person names a son as his or her personal representative to manage and wrap up the person’s affairs, the son might hire this firm to represent him in that endeavor.
 The deceased person may or may not have been an estate planning client of this firm.
 The firm also represents non-fiduciary beneficiaries of estates and trusts to help them understand what is happening and/ or to keep a close eye on the fiduciaries.
 For example, if a person is the beneficiary of a trust and that person has any concerns about how the trustee is managing things, the person might hire this firm to represent him or her.